0xkrt26/math_behind_security/_posts/2026-04-25-searching-smarter-rolling-hashes.md

 ### What makes Rolling Hash function faster?

 It works pretty simply.
+Instead of checking every letter in a triple, you treat the triple as a whole.
+Imagine you're a detective looking for a criminal (specific face) among suspects.
+Naive comparison is like checking every facial feature of every suspect one by one: first eyes, then nose, then mouth.
+Using a hash is like comparing the complete face at once.

-Instead of calculating a hash function for each triple from scratch, Rolling hash function calculates the next hash value with old hash value using this formula:
+And we don't even have to calculate a hash function for each triple from scratch!
+Rolling hash function calculates the next hash value based on the old hash value using this formula:
 ```
 	Hnew = (b*(Hold -c1*b^(n-1))+cnew) mod p,
 ```
-which basically removes first character of the triple and adds the next one.
+which just basically removes first character of the triple and adds the next one.

 ### Is Rabin-Karp algorithm always efficient?